#440: Talking to Notebooks with Jupyter AI Transcript

 21:30 I'm like, which one do I download?

-21:35 I don't actually have that much experience with GPT4ALL.
+21:35 I don't actually have that much experience with GPT for all.

-21:44 I think they offer a UI as well for multiple platforms.
+21:44 I think they offer UI as well for multiple platforms.

-21:58 As opposed to say OpenAI and others where you've at least got rate limiting and certain amount of queries before you have to pay and maybe potentially access to better models like ChatGPT4 versus 3.5 and so on.
+21:58 As opposed to, say, OpenAI and others where you've at least got rate limiting and a certain amount of queries before you have to pay and maybe potentially access to better models like ChatGPT-4 versus 3.5 and so on.

 22:26 It's also pretty remarkable how small the latency has gotten with some of these APIs.

-22:36 That's really incredible because when I was using GPT4ALL, the latency was a little bit high, right?
+22:35 And that's really incredible because when I was using GPT-4-All, the latency was a little bit high on running locally with limited compute resources.

-22:45 It's really remarkable like how fast these APIs are.
+22:44 It's really remarkable how fast these APIs are.

-22:51 I'm just only again, referring to ChatGPT because I don't have the experience with the others to the degree, but it drives me crazy how it artificially limits the response based on the speed of the response.
+22:51 I'm just only, again, referring to ChatGPT because I don't have the experience with the others to the degree.

 23:04 I'm like, no, I have four pages of stuff because you just get it out.

-23:09 It'll say something like, if you can ask, I gave you a five page program.
+23:08 You know, it'll say something like, you can ask, I gave you a five-page program.

 23:14 Let's call it X.